Copiah County, Mississippi: History

-The first church built was the Methodist in 1860 in Hazelhurst.
+The first church built was the Methodist in 1860 in Hazlehurst.
 It was followed by the Baptist in 1861, Presbyterian in 1870.
-Trinity Episcopal was built in 1882, during a growth in the US Episcopal Church.
+Trinity Episcopal was built in 1882, during gro of the Episcopal Church.
 After the American Civil War, most freedmen withdrew from white churches to establish their own independent congregations, setting up state associations of Baptists by the end of the nineteenth century.

 The county expanded its production of commercial vegetable crops, known as truck farming, in the 19th and 20th centuries.
 Crystal Springs developed as one of the largest tomato shipping centers.
 Its commercial farming started in 1870 when the first shipment of peaches, grown by James Sturgis, was shipped to New Orleans and Chicago markets.
 Tomatoes were still known as "love apples" when N. Piazza imported seeds from Italy, and with help from S. H. Stackhouse, began scientific cultivation of tomato plants.
 With the help of German immigrant Augustus Lotterhos, the industry achieved success.
 In 1878, Lotterhos pooled the products of a number of tomato growers and shipped the first boxcar load to Denver, Colorado.

 In the 1960s, Hazlehurst and Crystal Springs were centers of civil rights activism in the southwest part of the state.
 In addition to working with the Freedom Democratic Party in 1964 on voter registration and education, they organized to make progress after passage of federal civil rights legislation in 1964 and 1965.
 With the aid of Deacons for Defense and Justice, to protect protesters working with the NAACP on boycotts of merchants in 1966 and 1967 in order to gain integration of public facilities and implement civil rights legislation.
 The Deacons for Defense had first been organized in Natchez in 1965 to protect African-American protesters, after considerable earlier violence in the state against protesters.